Alcázar of Seville: Islamic era

-Towards 1150, the Almohad Caliphs began to develop Seville as their capital in Al-Andalus.
+Towards 1150, the Almohad Caliphate began to develop Seville as their capital in al-Andalus.
 The Almohad governor extended the fortified complex to the west, nearly doubling its size.
-At least six new courtyard palaces were constructed in the old enclosures and nine palaces were added in the western extensions.
-In 1163 the caliph Abu Ya'qub Yusuf made the Alcazar his main residence in the region.
+At least six new courtyard palaces were constructed in the old enclosures, and nine palaces were added in the western extensions.
+In 1163 the caliph Abu Yaʿqub Yusuf made the Alcazar his main residence in the region.
 He further expanded and embellished the palace complex in 1169, adding six new enclosures to the north, south, and west sides of the existing palaces.
-The works were carried out by architects Ahmad ibn Baso and 'Ali al-Ghumari.
+The works were carried out by architects es:Ahmad Ben Baso and Ali al-Ghumari.
 With the exception of the walls, nearly all previous buildings were demolished, and a total of approximately twelve palaces were built.
 Among the new structures was a very large garden courtyard, now known as the Patio del Crucero, which stood in the old Abbadid enclosure.
-Between 1171 and 1198 an enormous new congregational mosque was built on the north side of the Alcazar (later transformed in to the current Cathedral of Seville).
-A shipyard was also built nearby in 1184 and a textiles market in 1196.
+Between 1171 and 1198, an enormous new congregational mosque was built on the north side of the Alcazar (later transformed into the current Cathedral of Seville).
+A shipyard was also built nearby in 1184, and a textile market was established in 1196.

 There are few remnants of these Islamic-era constructions today.
-Archaeological remains of the Al Mubarak Palace are currently preserved under Patio de la Monteria.
+Archaeological remains of the Al Mubarak Palace are currently preserved under the Patio de la Monteria.
 Several wall painting fragments were found that are now exhibited in the Palacio del Yeso.
-The courtyard buildings now known as the Palacio del Yeso, the Palacio de la Contratación, and the Patio del Crucero all preserve remains from the Almohad period.
+The courtyard buildings now known as the Palacio del Yeso (or Patio del Yeso), the Palacio de la Contratación, and the Patio del Crucero all preserve remains from the Almohad period.